The Black Rider (film)

 The Black Rider is a 1954 British crime thriller film directed by Wolf Rilla and starring Jimmy Hanley, Rona Anderson, and Leslie Dwyer.
-It was produced as a low budget second feature for release by Butcher's Film Service.
-It was shot at the Walton Studios near London.
-The film's sets were designed by the art director John Stoll.
+It was written by A. R. Rawlinson and produced as a low budget second feature for release by Butcher's Film Service.

-Premise
+Plot

 In a small seaside town in Southern England Jerry Marsh, a young reporter and amateur motorcyclist, investigates sightings of a hooded black figure on a motorbike.
 It turns out that a gang of smugglers use a haunted castle as their base, deterring curious locals by pretending to be ghosts.